PermutaTriangle/Tilings/README.rst

        >>> tiling = Tiling.from_string('231').insert_cell((0,0))
        >>> for rule in strategy(tiling):
        ...     print(rule)
-       Explanation: placing the rightmost point in cell (0, 0) +-+                +-+-+
+       placing the rightmost point in cell (0, 0)
+       +-+                +-+-+
        |1|             =  |\| |
        +-+                +-+-+